All who do evil hate the light and refuse to go near it for fear their sins will be exposed. John 3:20 NLT

 When the light came on, they scattered—and so did my grandmother.

 Pest control companies existed in the 1970s, but Grandmammy, my maternal grandmother, refused to call one to deal with her cockroach problem.
 She and my grandfather loved money too much to spend it on such a trivial pursuit.
-And the German cockroach wasn’t the one invading her home.
+And the German cockroach wasn’t the only one invading her home.
 The Palmetto bug did too.
 A large bug more grotesque to her than the smaller one.

 While staying with her one summer, I watched with amazement at how she controlled her problem.
 When bedtime arrived, she said let’s turn out the lights and head for bed.
 But when she turned off the light switch, she didn’t move, nor did I. We stood in the dark for what seemed like forever.